occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

 Visual 30 shows the difference between the correlation in happiness between the two groups.
 Interestingly Perception of Corruption has the greatest difference in correlation at a change of 0.58.
 This supports that corruption has a smaller impact on happiness in countries that do not have stable happiness and that once a country reaches a certain level of happiness then corruption has a larger effect on happiness.
 The same can be said for Freedom and GDP to a less significant extent at a difference of 0.35 and 0.26 respectively.
-Social Support, Generosity, and Life Expectancy show insignificant differences in correlation between the two groups.
-The data hints that corruption and freedom are seen as less important compared to other things when determining happiness.
+Social Support, Generosity, and Life Expectancy show insignificant differences in correlation between the two groups. <br>
+Visual 28, 29 and 30 hints that in countries where variance in happiness is high and thus a combination of problems exist, Freedom and Corruption are not prioritized while Generosity is imeeditly noticed.
+In contrast, in countries where variance in happiness is low and less problems are presnt, Generosity has less of a noticble impact while attantion can be focused on Freedom and Corruption.

+Visual 30 higlights the difference between correlation in happiness between the two groups.
+Interestingly, Perception of Corruption has the greatest difference in correlation at a change of 0.58.
+This supports the idea that corruption has a smaller impact on happiness in countries that do not have stable happiness, and once a country reaches a certain level of happiness and thus less problems are immediately present, then corruption has a larger effect on happiness.
+The same can be said for Freedom and GDP, to a less significant extent, at differences of 0.35 and 0.26 respectively.
+Social Support, Generosity, and Life Expectancy show insignificant differences in correlation between the two groups. <br>
+Visuals 28, 29, and 30 suggest that in countries where variance in happiness is high, and thus a combination of problems exists, Freedom and Corruption are not prioritized, while Generosity is immediately noticed.
+In contrast, in countries where variance in happiness is low and fewer problems are present in every day life, Generosity has less of a noticeable impact, and attention can be focused on Freedom and Corruption on a larger scale.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_16.png" width="546" height="215"> |
 |:--:|